Draft Legislation to Create a National Bank for Infrastructure

-SECTION VI: BRANCHES
+SECTION 6: BRANCHES

 The Directors of the Bank shall establish an office of lending, discount, and deposit in each of the Federal Reserve Districts, and in any other state where Congress may require it by law.

-SECTION VII: DIRECTORS
+SECTION 7: BOARD OF DIRECTORS

 (b) The Directors of the Bank, at their first meeting, shall decide on the schedule of their periodic meetings, and on a rotating Executive Committee which shall have authority to approve infrastructure projects, including international agreements for projects of particular importance, between regular meetings of the Board.

-(c) The Bank shall receive from Congress an authorization of $100 million for the initial organization of the Bank’s Directors and staff.
+- There is authorized to be appropriated a one-time amount of $100 million for the initial organization of the Bank’s Directors and staff.

 - There is authorized to be appropriated $80 billion per fiscal year, to cover the incremental dividend payment of 2% per annum on preferred stock shares in the Bank.